5004-SEA-Fa24-Geeng/bg-arena-planner-xiaoyesaya/Report.md

     ```
     Why would the order in which we checked matter (if it does matter)?
 Provide examples either way proving your point.

+The order matters because some operators (like >=) include >.
+If we check the shorter ones (i.e. >) first, they will match too early and give the wrong result.

 4. What is the difference between a List and a Set in Java?
 When would you use one over the other?

+A List in Java allows duplicate elements and maintains the order of the items you add.
+A Set does not allow duplicates and does not guarantee order.
+I will use a List when I want to keep things in order or allow repeats.
+For example, I use a list of strings for sortedGames since they need to be in an order.
+On the other hand, I used set when I want to make sure there are no duplicates.
+For example, I use set of string to represent the names of board games currently in the game list.

 5. In [GamesLoader.java](src/main/java/student/GamesLoader.java), we use a Map to help figure out the columns.
 What is a map?
 Why would we use a Map here?

+A map represents a mapping between a key and a value, which is in java.util package.
+In GamesLoader.java, a Map<GameData, Integer> is used in the processHeader method to associate each game data field (like NAME, MIN_PLAYERS, etc.) with its corresponding column index in the CSV file.
+This makes it easy to look up which column contains which data,

 6. [GameData.java](src/main/java/student/GameData.java) is actually an `enum` with special properties we added to help with column name mappings.
 What is an `enum` in Java?
 Why would we use it for this application?

+An enum is a class which represent a group of constants.
+In GameData.java, GameData is an enum that represents different column names from the CSV file, such as NAME, RATING, and MIN_PLAYERS.
+Instead of relying on strings which can lead to typos, the enum enforces correctness at compile time.
+I will not use a column name that does not exist.